myxdvz/booktree/README.md

 1. run pip install -r requirements.txt to install dependencies
 2. copy default_config.cfg into config.json and modify with your paths settings (files, source_path, media_path)
 3. if using MAM as a source, create a MAM session ID and set the value in config.json file (/Config/session)

+### Recommended Workflow

+1. Start small (pick a folder that has a handful of books, don't run it on 2K files the first try :) )
+2. Run <mark>booktree</mark> in <mark>--dry-run</mark> mode
+3. Check the resulting log file to check the matches.
+What you should check for:
+    * Rows where isMatched = TRUE
+      * Anywhere mamCount = 1 is an exact match... celebrate!
+      * Check for rows where mamCount or audibleMatchCount is high (>3), if it is, just check if it picked the right match
+    * Rows where isMatched = FALSE - there are many reasons why there won't be a match
+      *  The book is NOT SOLD on Audible at all (or in your region)
+      *  The book/torrent has been deleted since you snatched it
+      *  The ID3 metadata is empty or bad, e.g., Author/Narrator that's not comma delimited, bad title and series information
+4. If everything looks good, rerun booktree without the --dry-run parameter
+5. Recategorize/Set Location (in you client, e.g., Qbit), to where you have your "processed" files to optimize performance.
+It's ok if you don't, the script will add them to the list of files to be processed, but will skip processing them if they have already been processed before (cache check).

+  Optionally, you can choose to work on the log file, and feed that as input to booktree in a succeeding run:

+1. Fix the <mark>paths</mark> column to edit/change the generated target path.
+When isMatched=TRUE, booktree will just use the paths value as-is
+2. If isMatched = FALSE, you can fix the id3-metadata to re-do the search.
+The areas to focus on are:
+    *  id3-asin
+    *  id3-title
+    *  id3-author
+    *  id3-seriesparts
+3. Rerun booktree using the "log" mode and passing the updated logfile as input, booktree.py log /config/log_config.json.
+I recommend having a separate log_config.json file for this

 ## Disclaimers